Why enhanced conversions is a must for every advertiser

 In short, enhanced conversions is a first-party data solution that helps advertisers recover some lost conversion data to improve the accuracy of conversion reporting and support bidding strategies for paid campaigns.
 It uses the first-party conversion data that a user enters into a website, hashes it, and then sends it to Google - who match this hashed data with their own hashed signed-in user data to map that user’s journey.
 When the match is complete, Google attributes that conversion to any previous ad touchpoints that led to it.

-How do Enhanced Conversions work on Google?
+How do enhanced conversions work on Google?

 Step 1